Jimmer Fredette: Senior year

 After BYU's nationally televised game against San Diego State in which Fredette scored 43 points, the media attention around him became significant.
 Fredette gained "pop culture lore", and his name became a verb—opponents on whom he scored many points were considered "Jimmered".
 His image appeared on one of the regional covers for Sports Illustrated for the 2011 NCAA tournament preview issue.

 While revealing his NCAA Tournament brackets, President Barack Obama said of Fredette: "Unbelievable.
 Best scorer obviously in the country.
 Great talent."

+Jersey retirement

+On February 14, 2026, at halftime of a BYU victory over Colorado, Fredette's jersey was retired by BYU in recognition of his achievements during his college career.